liberize/ssc/README.md

 * support Linux/macOS/Cygwin
 * **support Shell/Python/Perl/NodeJS/Ruby/PHP/R/Lua** and other scripts with custom shebang
-* support relative path, environment variable and builtin variable expanding in shebang
+* support relative path, environment variable and variable expanding in shebang
 * simple code protection with **compile time obfuscation**
 * pipes script code to interpreter to **avoid command line exposure**
-* support large script (up to 8MB)
+* support large script, up to 8MB by default and unlimited with `-4` flag
 * **anti-debugging** with simple ptrace detection
 * support embeding an interpreter or archive into output binary